AlanFoster/alanfoster.github.io/src/pages/posts/implementing-finite-state-machines-using-java-enum/index.markdown

 }
 ```

-This means we can now execute our logic by doing
+This means we can now execute our logic by doing:

 ```java
 public static void main(String[] args) {